Diffusion Models in Simulation-Based Inference: A Tutorial Review: Empirical Evaluation

 \paragraph{Setting} To evaluate the capabilities of diffusion models for SBI in actual practice, we consider a mechanistic model from the PEtab collection of ODE models \citep{hass2019benchmark}.
 As a representative high-dimensional benchmark, we consider the \citet{beer2014creating} model, which represents a quantitative description of the enzymatic reactions involved in indigoidine biosynthesis (\autoref{fig:model_comparison_bio_application}\refsubfigure{A}).
 The model includes experimental condition specific parameters for bacterial growth ($\beta$, $\text{Bac}_\text{max}$ and time lag $\tau$), conversion of glutamine (Gln) to cyclized glutamine (cGln) ($k_\text{syn}$), dimerization of cGln to indigoidine (Ind) ($k_\text{dim}$) and degradation of indigoidine ($k_\text{deg}$).
 The model comprises $19$ experimental conditions with more than $\text{dim}(\y)=27{,}000$ measurements (\autoref{fig:model_comparison_bio_application}\refsubfigure{B}) and $\text{dim}(\thetab)=72$ parameters.
 It is one of the most data-rich ODE models in the collection, making it particularly suitable for testing the capacity of inference algorithms to handle large parameter spaces (see~\autoref{sec:app_case_2} for more details).

-\paragraph{Performance evaluation} Model performance was assessed on 1,000 datasets using scaled calibration error (scaled such that its maximum is 1), contraction, normalized root mean squared error (NRMSE), and C2ST scores, where the classifier is trained on posterior samples together with the log-likelihood as a data summary.
-For a single scalar ranking across methods, we report the sum of empirical calibration error (ECE) and NRMSE (see~\autoref{sec:app_exp} for a definition of the metrics).
+\paragraph{Performance evaluation} Model performance was assessed on 1,000 datasets with 10 repeated training runs using expected calibration error, contraction, normalized root mean squared error (NRMSE), test accuracy with random points (TARP) and C2ST scores.
+For C2ST, the classifier is trained on posterior samples together with the log-likelihood as a data summary and compared to samples from the prior \citep{yao2023discriminative}.
+For a single scalar ranking across methods, we ranked the sum of the empirically standardized metrics (see~\autoref{sec:app_exp} for a definition of the metrics).

 For this experiment, diffusion models are paired with a summary network that embeds the high-dimensional observations before passing the representation into a concatenation of MLPs.
 Each inference method was evaluated with two different summary networks for time series; implementation details appear in~\autoref{sec:app_case_2}.